omar-nafea/FullStack/assets/1_How_The_Internet_Works.md

 A web server has many functions which includes: Website storage, Administration, Security
 The primary function is to handle web requests

+A web server stores and delivers the content for a website – such as text, images, video, and application data – to clients that request it.
+The most common type of client is a web browser program, which requests data from your website when a user clicks on a link or downloads a document on a page displayed in the browser.

+A web server communicates with a web browser using the Hypertext Transfer Protocol (HTTP).
+The content of most web pages is encoded in Hypertext Markup Language (HTML).
+The content can be static (for example, text and images) or dynamic (for example, a computed price or the list of items a customer has marked for purchase).
+To deliver dynamic content, most web servers support server‑side scripting languages to encode business logic into the communication.
+Commonly supported languages include Active Server Pages (ASP), Javascript, PHP, Python, and Ruby.

+A web server might also cache content to speed delivery of commonly requested content.
+This process is also known as web acceleration.

+A web server can host a single website or multiple websites using the same software and hardware resources, which is known as virtual hosting.
+Web servers can also limit the speed of response to different clients so as to prevent a single client from dominating resources that are better used to satisfy requests from a large number of clients.

+While web servers typically host websites that are accessible on the Internet, they can also be used to communicate between web clients and servers in local area networks such as a company’s intranet.
+A web server can even be embedded in a device such a digital camera so that the users can communicate with the device via any commonly available Web browser.

 ## Web browser

 Browser is a software application that you use to browse the World Wide Web.